 Diabetic neuropathy test – from diagnosis to therapy

 Diabetic neuropathy is the clinical field in which QST has been most commonly applied, covering every aspect of the neuropathy, from diagnosis to therapy.
-QST diabetic neuropathy test was suggested as a tool for staging diabetic neuropathy by assessing the presence and severity of the neuropathy based on degree of warm and cold threshold abnormality.
+QST diabetic neuropathy test was suggested as a tool for staging diabetic neuropathy by assessing the presence and severity of the neuropathy based on the degree of warm and cold threshold abnormality.

 There is a significant correlation between the thermal abnormalities and the clinical bedside examination of small fiber function suggesting that these criteria could be used for long-term assessment of patients (Zaslansky and Yarnitsky, 1998).

-Researches show the importance of QST diabetic neuropathy test in early detection of dysfunctional unmyelinated fibers in DPN.
+Researches show the importance of QST diabetic neuropathy test in the early detection of dysfunctional unmyelinated fibers in DPN.
 Subclinical detection can reduce severe neurological complications and allow early and effective treatment.

 QST in diabetic neuropathy is not just a diabetic neuropathy test, it is also valuable as treatment monitoring tool: in providing quantitative data in longitudinal natural history or clinical trial studies, thresholds can be measured over a long time period, thus show if there is any improvement in the patient condition.